Are mentor programs failing us?

 The first two solid connections will realize benefit out of the program long-term.
 The middle 6 will get some connection out of it, but of those 6, I would bet that most of these connections will only last the requisite 1-year (standard commitment of most mentorship program) and then fizzle.
 This group checked the box and made their yearly development goals.
 Because of the negative experience, the last 2 – 3 pairs will probably not participate in any future mentorship programs.
 We just turned 16 out of 20 employees off to future mentorship programs.

-The HR department at Acme Publishing says: “Let’s put together a mentorship program” and the following standard steps are taken:
+The HR department at Acme Publishing says: “Let’s put together a mentorship program”.
+They take the following standard steps:

 - HR rounds up 10 mentors and 10 mentees